Soundarya-S-Badiger/soundu/README.md

 # soundu
-this is my first Git repository
+this is my first Git repository. author - anu